Frequently Asked Questions (FAQ)

 • Standard Time Zones: Each time zone is offset by an integer number of hours from UTC (e.g., UTC+1, UTC-5).

-• Political Adjustments: Countries may adjust their zones for political reasons, such as Venezuela shifting to UTC-4:30 in 2007 and back to UTC-4 in 2016.
+• Political Adjustments: Countries may adjust their zones for political reasons.

 Key Uses: